racket/rhombus/design/class/class.md

 other than the default.

 An `implements` clauses specifies one or more interfaces.
-Interfaces tend to have unimplemented methods that must be implemented by a (sub)class before the (sub)class can be instantiated.
+Interfaces tend to have abstract methods that must be implemented by a (sub)class before the (sub)class can be instantiated.
 The combinatio `private implements` implements an interface privately, which can communicate to the creator of an interface in combination with